girder/girder/docs/prerequisites.rst

 See the specific instructions for your platform below.

 .. note:: We perform continuous integration testing using Python 2.7 and Python 3.5.
-   The system *should* work on other versions of Python 3 as well, but we do not verify that support in our automated testing at this time, so use at your own risk.
+   The system *should* work on newer versions of Python 3 as well, but we do not verify that support in our automated testing at this time, so use at your own risk.